 Fresh fish is often a good choice.
-The Spanish names are different.
+The Spanish names are

+You may meet both locals and cruisers when shopping in 'tiendas'. different.
 Fish we have enjoyed immensely are cabrilla (bass) and sierra (Spanish mackerel), as well as dorado (mahi-mahi).